ShawnPersonalProjects/MultiAgentOptimalAllocation/README.md

 $$

 3\. <ins>Volume Capping</ins>
-You can also enforce an upper limit on total posted shares each bucket (e.g., for credit or risk constraints), or require that
+You can also enforce an upper limit on total posted shares each bucket (e.g., for market impact), or require that

 $$
 x_b^A + x_b^N + x_b^P \le [max\ participation\ rate] \cdot [market\ volume] - [actual\ fill\ qty]